ZoranStojsavljevic/ldd3-skull-experimental/skull_revisited/README.md

 ### HW initialization

 In the context of the skull driver it is still not known how the IO HW initialization should be performed.
-Probably none, since it is done by the UEFI/kernel bringup.
+Probably none, since it is done by the UEFI/kernel bringup (devices were already allocated and initialized), thus the additional HW initialization (in this context) will fail.

 Please, do note that there is NO BIOS driving FW, rather UEFI FW.
 Thus, Extension ROMs are (for already a long time) obsolete.